John Lubbock, 1st Baron Avebury: Business and politics

+In January 1884, he helped found the Proportional Representation League, later to become the Electoral Reform Society.
+He authored the pamphlet Proportional Representation shortly after the founding of this organization.
+He is credited with the now-common use of multi-member districts instead of country-wide districting proposed by Thomas Hare in his 1859 single transferable voting (STV) proposal.

 In recognition of his contributions to the sciences, Lubbock received honorary degrees from the universities of Oxford, Cambridge (where he was Rede lecturer in 1886), Edinburgh, Dublin and Würzburg; and was appointed a trustee of the British Museum in 1878.
 He received the German Order Pour le Mérite for Science and Arts in August 1902.

 From 1888 to 1892, he was president of the London Chamber of Commerce, and he was later President of the Association of Chambers of Commerce of the United Kingdom.
 In local politics, he was from 1889 to 1890 vice-chairman and from 1890 to 1892 chairman of the London County Council.
 In February 1890 he was appointed a privy councillor; and was chairman of the committee of design for the new coinage in 1891.
 On 22 January 1900, he was raised to the peerage as Baron Avebury, of Avebury, in the county of Wiltshire, his title commemorating the largest Stone Age site in Britain, which he had helped to preserve.
 He was President of the Royal Statistical Society from 1900 to 1902.

 In November 1905, together with Lord Courtney of Penwith, he founded the Anglo-German Friendship Committee which sought to counteract the influence of the British war party, whose anti-German propaganda was then at its zenith, and smooth the way towards more amicable relations between England and Germany.

+Lubbock was a proponent of easy access for all to books and was deeply involved in the passing of the Public Libraries Act, 1892.
 The quotation, "We may sit in our library and yet be in all quarters of the earth", is often attributed to Lubbock.
 This variation appears in his book The Pleasures of Life.